DeepHMS/Sci-Hunter-SHoDH/README.md

 Med-Harmonizer requires API keys for certain LLMs (e.g., OpenAI, xAI, DeepSeek).
 Follow these steps to get them:

+You can use our tool API-seeker (https://api-seeker.streamlit.app/) to get hep in API Key download

+OR

 OpenAI API Key (for GPT-5):

 Sign up or log in at platform.openai.com.